chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/Reynolds1000_profile.png

-On the contrary of what we saw in the :math:`\mathrm{Re} = 100` case, it is clearly noticeable that there is much less diffusion within the flow.
+On the contrary of what we saw in the :math:`\mathrm{Re} = 100` case, it is clear that there is much less diffusion within the flow.
 This is once more coherent with the theory.
-The same eddy as mentioned in the previous section is still present, but grows as the Reynolds number is increased.
+The same eddy as mentioned in the previous section is still present but grows as the Reynolds number is increased.
 Furthermore, a second principal eddy can be seen adjacent to the top wall in the range :math:`x \in [25,37]`.
 This "oscillating flow" characteristic is expected of a higher Reynolds flow such as this one.
 Finally, the :math:`x_r` variable is evaluated visually at :math:`x_r \simeq 12.5` (:math:`x \simeq 27.5`).
 The same Python code as before can be used by setting the Reynolds flag to ``-Re 1000``; we obtain :math:`x_r = 12.602` as a numerical result with a relative error of :math:`3.9\%`.

 ----------------------
 Velocity Distribution